Prisoner reentry: Re-entry for women prisoners

-To help navigate these potential challenges, facilities such as the Women’s Initiative Supporting Health Transitions Clinic (WISH-TC), can provide re-entry women-facilitated access to treatments.
-The WISH-TC has formerly incarcerated community healthcare workers who work to motivate their peers, which helps to improve access to healthcare and reduce the stigma around asking for help.
+To help navigate these potential challenges, facilities such as the Women’s Initiative Supporting Health Transitions Clinic (WISH-TC) can provide re-entry women-facilitated access to treatments.
+The WISH-TC employs formerly incarcerated community healthcare workers who motivate their peers, which helps to improve access to healthcare and reduce the stigma around asking for help.
 The WISH-TC facility is trauma-specific, which provides patients with access to medical treatments, mental health treatment, recovery, and an empowerment model.
 When women enter the facility, they will receive a substance abuse disorder screening, a brief intervention, and a referral for specific treatment.
 Facilities such as this clinic work to empower women and educate them on their individual health needs and literacy.
 Support from the clinic staff is “key in women’s satisfaction with their care.”

-Reentry services for women aimed to help substance abuse disorders and trauma treatments and recoveries significantly improve their employment status and housing stability.
+Reentry services for women aimed to help with substance abuse disorders and trauma treatments and recoveries significantly improving their employment status and housing stability.
 This is known as a client-centered approach, where post-release outcomes of lowering psychiatric and trauma-related symptoms, decreasing substance use, and enhancing recovery psychosocial functioning are effectively improved among female offenders.
-Another program called, “Seeking Safety” for Incarcerated Women, is a cognitive-behavioral intervention for incarcerated women who suffer from posttraumatic stress disorder, in which results from the program show a significant reduction in PTSD and depression scores among patients.
+Another program called "Seeking Safety" for Incarcerated Women is a cognitive-behavioral intervention for incarcerated women who suffer from posttraumatic stress disorder, in which results from the program show a significant reduction in PTSD and depression scores among patients.
 A study found that 44.5% of women reentering society have reportedly had reduced psychiatric symptoms and noteworthy improvements in their trauma symptoms after receiving treatment from a client-centered treatment approach.
 These programs working to help women reentering society have been found to help them “feel supported, motivated, and competent to address their substance use, physical, and mental health conditions.”